 How to Fix Your Credit Score

 When it comes to finances, there's something even more important than your income: your credit score.
-Your credit score is an assessment of your credit worthiness expressed as a number from 300 to 850.
+Your credit score is an assessment of your creditworthiness expressed as a number from 300 to 850.
 It's what banks, stores, and other lenders use to decide whether to give you a car loan, home mortgage, or credit card.

 While you may not be turned down for a low score, you will be seen as a greater risk.
 That means lower credit limits, higher interest rates, and larger security deposits.
 Over the lifetime of a loan or line of credit, those higher costs can add up.

 The good news is that you can improve your credit score.
+Read on to learn how your credit score works, how it's calculated and some steps you can take to fix it.

 How is my credit score calculated?